dwhiffing/fury/content/nato/es/air/body.md

 These are home grown Spanish transport aircraft developed by CASA and IPTN before these two companies were purchased by Airbus.
-The CN-235 began production in 1986 began replacing the CN-212 the same year.
+The CN-235 entered production in 1986 began replacing the CN-212 the same year.
 Both have Electronic Warfare, Photo Reconnaissance, Search and Rescue, and Maritime Patrol variants but in 1994 these functions remained with the CN-212 while the CN-235 was quickly replacing the cargo variants.

 ![](/assets/images/nato/es/air/image5.jpg)